GeneralMy charts only show a limited amount of data - how do I fix this?

 I see gaps in Markets/Groups - how do I remove them?

-I see some strange Time Series indicator values on my weekly/monthly charts or in my analyses - how do I fix this?
+I see the last date as a future date on my weekly/monthly charts or in my analyses - how do I fix this?

 What names should I use for dynamic/static variables in the VarSet and StaticVarSet functions?